Bheki Hadebe

-Bheki Mathews Hadebe is a South African politician from the Western Cape who has been a Member of the National Assembly of South Africa since 2019.
+Bheki Mathews Hadebe is a South African politician from the Western Cape who served as a Member of the National Assembly of South Africa from 2019 until 2024.
 Hadebe is a member of the African National Congress.

 Parliamentarian (2019–present)

 Hadebe was ranked 6th on the ANC's list of Western Cape parliamentary candidates for the general election on 8 May 2019.
 After the election, he was announced as an incoming Member of the National Assembly.
 He was sworn into office on 22 May 2019.